FBruzzesi/anyschema/README.md

 # anyschema: From pydantic to any frame schema

+> [!CAUTION]
+> `anyschema` is still in early development and not in pypi yet.
+> If you are keen to try it out, it is possible to install it via pip anyway:
+> `python -m pip install git+https://github.com/FBruzzesi/anyschema.git`

 `anyschema` allows you to convert from a pydantic model to _any_ dataframe schema (by _"any"_ we intend those supported by Narwhals).

 Let's see how it works in practice with an example: